AS400JPLPC/zig_TermCurs/README.md

 ****purge of the source and net improvement of the getkey function****
 ****cursed cleaning.** <BR />
 <BR />
-&rarr;&nbsp; 2022-12-23  update flushIO flushing stdin / output
+&rarr;&nbsp; 2022-12-23  update flushIO flushing stdin / output <BR />
 &rarr;&nbsp; 2022-12-23  **grid creation** **Not all functions that need to be implemented are present**
 <BR />
 &rarr;&nbsp; 2022-12-23  Enrichment of "utils" tools